FailAcademy/learning/adp-toronto/_slides/week-08/04-android.md

 Using what you learned about the `Platform` modules, make two adjustments to your R10 project:

-1. Conditionally render the heart icon in the Schedule, Session, and Faves scenes to use the Ionicon `md-heart` instead of `ios-heart`.
+1. Conditionally render the heart icon in the Schedule, Session, and Faves screens to use the Ionicon `md-heart` instead of `ios-heart`.
 2. To get Montserrat (Regular) working on Android, you'll need to set your main font to `Montserrat-Regular` for that platform (rather than `Montserrat`, as we did on iOS).
 Use `Platform.select` for this.

 ---

 template: inverse

 # Platform Specific File Extensions